8bitgentleman/roam-depot-tweet-extract/README.md

 # roam-depot-tweet-extract

   Roam Research Plugin to extract saved tweet text into your graph.
-  Save tweets in your graph but wish they were searchable?

   To set up the format of your extracted tweet a simple template system is included, found in the Roam Depot plugin settings panel.
 For each supported `{OPTION}` the variable will be replaced with the extracted tweet information.